dawranliou/dawranliou.com/content/11-generators-the-basics.md

 Cover:

 _I've been wanting to write articles about generators for quite some time.
-Generator is definitely one of my favorate features since I stop treating Python like Java or C++ or other programming languages.
-It was since then I start having so much joy writing codes.
+Generator is definitely one of my favorate features in Python.
+Ever since I stopped treating Python like other programming languages, e.g. Java or C++, I start having so much fun writing codes.
-Generators, unlike other very powerful features (decorators, context managers, or classes) sometimes being abused a lot, don't ever seem to be enough in my code.
-They have strong purpose in the code, and are very beautifully sitting around.
-In this article, I'll explain generators with what I know about them.
-At the end, I'll show you how to use it to solve some classic algorithm questions._
+Unlike other very powerful features (decorators, context managers, or classes) that I sometimes abused a lot, Generators don't ever seemed to be too much in my code.
+They have strong purpose in the code, and are very beautiful in the codes.
+In this article, I'll explain the basics things about generators.
+At the end, I'll show you how to use it to solve some problems._

 # 1. Why do I need to know generators?